Materials & Supplies

 “From 2011 to 2013, China used more cement than the United States used in the entire 20th century,” author Vince Beiser told the New York Times in a recent interview.

-Sand, which is mainly used in concrete and asphalt for roads, buildings, parking lots, runways and other structures, is formed by erosive process over thousands of years.
+Sand, which is mainly used in concrete and asphalt for roads, buildings, parking lots, runways, and other structures, is formed by erosive processes over thousands of years.
 The material is mined at a rate far greater than its renewal, creating a recipe for shortages.

-According to the United Nations Environment Programme, 47-59 billion tonnes of sand and gravel are mined every year, with studies suggesting that the resources is becoming scarce globally.
+According to the United Nations Environment Programme, 47-59 billion tonnes of sand and gravel are mined every year, with studies suggesting that the resources are becoming scarce globally.

-An insatiable demand from the global building boom has resulted in over-exploitation of sand, leading to the disappearances of beaches and islands.
+An insatiable demand from the global building boom has resulted in the over-exploitation of sand, leading to the disappearance of beaches and islands.
 It has also created a black market for the commodity.

 Gangs commonly known as ‘sand mafia’ are now taking over beaches for mining and paradise islands are being dredged and sold to the global construction industry.

 “Sand is a currency of development.
-It’s even becoming militarized in places like Singapore, where stockpiles of sand are guarded because it’s needed for development,” says Pascal Peduzzi, head of the Global Change & Vulnerability Unit at the United Nations Environment Programme.
+It’s even becoming militarized in places like Singapore, where stockpiles of sand are guarded because it’s needed for development,” says Pascal Peduzzi, head of the Global Change & Vulnerability Unit at UNEP.

 The problem of sand mafia is particularly widespread in India, although it is slowly gathering pace in other countries including Kenya, where gangs mine sand illegally and even kill people in their way.